UK lawmaker blames HSBC, Stanchart, Baroda in South Africa corruption

 Hain was invited to give evidence because he had already named several corporates he was investigating under parliamentary privilege in 2017 as complicit in state capture.

-HSBC said it fully supported the commission’s inquiry.
-Standard Chartered and Bank of Baroda did not immediately respond to a request for comment.
+HSBC said it fully supported the commission’s inquiry, while Standard Chartered said there was no evidence linking it to the Guptas directly.
+Bank of Baroda did not respond to a request for comment.

 “They’re all up to their neck in this,” he told the inquiry at his appearance.